Wiki · Concept · Last reviewed June 23, 2026

 Definition

 AI takeoff refers to the pace and character of the transition from advanced AI systems to systems that can radically transform science, industry, military power, software, institutions, or civilization.
-In AI safety discourse, the term usually asks how much time separates the first broadly human-level artificial system from much more capable systems.
+In AI safety discourse, the term usually asks how much time separates the first broadly human-level or human-competitive artificial system from much more capable systems.

 The idea is closely connected to I. J. Good's 1965 "intelligence explosion" argument: if a machine became better than humans at designing intelligent machines, it might design still better machines, producing a rapid feedback loop.
-Later discussions separated the question of whether superintelligence is possible from the question of how fast capability and power would accumulate once the relevant threshold is crossed.
+Later discussions separated the question of whether superintelligence is possible from the question of how fast capability and power would accumulate once a threshold is crossed.

 Hard and Soft Takeoff